 ICC undertakes efforts to help business take climate action.

-The Chambers Climate Coalition, a unique grassroots mobilisation of local businesses and chambers of commerce, and our support of the Our Only Future campaign, are just two of the many ways ICC is speaking up and speaking out on the need for businesses everywhere – regardless of size or sector– to ramp-up their climate ambition.
+The SME Climate Hub, the Chambers Climate Coalition, and our support of the Our Only Future campaign are just a few of the many ways ICC is speaking up and speaking out on the need for businesses everywhere – regardless of size, sector or geography – to ramp-up their climate ambition.

-Through our network regional representatives in over 90 countries, we are calling on national governments worldwide to raise climate ambition.
+Through our network of regional representatives in over 90 countries, we are calling on national governments worldwide to raise climate ambition.
 We are working with the NDC Partnership, a coalition of countries pooling resources and expertise – to help ensure the climate ambition of countries can be effectively implemented at national level.
 We are also working with the Intergovernmental Panel on Climate Change (IPCC) to ensure that business understands and is guided by the latest climate science.

 “Taking serious and bold action to mitigate climate change is an urgent business issue.
 Failure to do so will hurt us all.
 Countries must go beyond the bare minimum and take transformative action if we are to achieve the goals set out in the Paris Agreement.”